 the elder in the household

-one of the wise ones riding menopausal waves
+one of the wise ones riding menopausal waves - do you know your ideal mothering traits?

 mine include patience, nudging to take risks, silence-breaking